toptensoftware/RichTextKit/docsrc/basics.md

 use for font fallback.

-## Font Shaping
+## Text Shaping

 For most Latin based languages, rendering text is simply a matter of placing one glyph after another in a left-to-right manner.
 Other languages however require a more complicated process that often involves drawing multiple glyphs for a single character.
-This process is called "font shaping".
+This process is called "text shaping".

-By default Skia (and therefore ShiaSharp) doesn't do font shaping and often displays text incorrectly.
+By default Skia (and therefore ShiaSharp) doesn't do text shaping and often displays text incorrectly.
 RichTextKit uses [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/) for text shaping.